samhop87/super-guacamole/README.md

 ## APOCALYPSE CONCEPT
 - Required:
     - Fix game logic.
 The luck score will be decided at random at the start of the game.
-    - Events will need re-thinking.
-Not by severity?
-But by game progress.
-The further into the game, the more deadly the enemies.
-Some kind of group
+    - Luck will determine the outcome of each choice.
-    - Each choice will have two outcomes, not one.
-Only one outcome will be returned with the resource though, determined in the backend logic.
-The outcome will be determined by luck score.
+    - Each choice will now have two outcomes, not one.
+And they will be supplied to the frontend in the resource, pre-determined.
-    - Fix routes.
+    - This will be done as a new method on the outcome model.
+It will receive the luck score, and calculate which outcome to return.
+Maybe with a scoped relation or something?
+      - Add new outcomes to match all existing outcomes, change the relation to be hasMany
+    - Change login page styles, they currently don't work correctly.
 #

 - Future:
-    - Fix tailwind css purge
     - Make admin a part of the same vue instance / link to login auth route
+    - If we remake the project, using inertia we can have the game be the default route and the admin be the auth login.

+## Setup and notes
+- heroku run php artisan (for commands)
+- remember that the db is linked with live by default
+- heroku git push master (for deployment)
+- app name is idiot-survival